“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Great Goddess, have mercy!”
 Jaarid exclaimed, his worry for his friend increasing ten-fold.
 “Can you separate them?”

-“I’ll have to run a few models but I think I have an idea,” she told him before bending over a console to work on her theory.
+“I’ll have to run a few models but I think I have an idea,” she told him before bending over the biolab console to work on her theory.
 Her fingers fluttered over the control board at a pace faster than Jaarid had ever seen a Human’s hands move.

 “Messenger to Jaarid,” the R’naari’s commbadge chirped again.
-It was DeLuca’s voice, only the signal was much clearer now.
+It was Murphy’s voice, only the signal was much clearer now.

 “Jaarid here.
 Go ahead, Captain.”